 People often ask why I moved from Manhattan to Maine.
 Simply put, I wanted a change!

-I and my husband Wayne, who is also in long-term sobriety, live on two acres in a mid-century cottage at the edge of our woods in Scarborough, Maine.
+I and my husband Wayne (married September 2018), who is also in long-term sobriety, live on two acres in a mid-century cottage at the edge of our woods in Scarborough, Maine.

 We live only five miles from some of Maine’s most beautiful sandy beaches.

 I find fulfillment in befriending the chipmunks in my yard, get a thrill from the changing leaves in autumn, appreciate the calm and silence during a gentle snowfall, and enjoy treasure hunting for old books and vintage goodies at estate sales and flea markets.
 I’m also a collector of old books.

 Wayne, who designed and built yachts for almost twenty years, tends to our little organic vegetable garden in the summer and does the outside chores in addition to being employed full time on the coastal Maine working waterfront.